Cerebral Palsy

 There are two overarching classifications of cerebral palsy, congenital or acquired.
 Congenital means that the condition developed during or shortly after childbirth.
 Acquired means that the condition developed more than 28 days after birth.
 Factors that can lead to the development of congenital cerebral palsy include:

-Acquired cerebral palsy is considered to be a more rare form of the condition but can be caused by:
+Acquired cerebral palsy is considered a more rare form of the condition but can be caused by:

 • Infections in infants